JOY'S WORLD MUSIC BIO

 Open to Wonder band, American Jewish University

-Joy Krauthammer (founder), Ian Kroop, Tia Cohen, K'vod Wieder, Phil Bell
+Joy Krauthammer (founder), Ian Kroop, Tia Cohen, Rabbi K'vod Wieder, Phil Bell

 © Chana Bell